 Dogs use their previous experience to understand if someone is unreliable.

-In the second part, the owners pointed towards containers without food and tricked Dogs into running towards it.
+In the second part, the owners pointed toward containers without food and tricked dogs into running toward them.

 Dogs have highly evolved sixth sense and are also very receptive to intricacies of human behavior.

 When a person has bad intentions or is about to do something bad, his heart rate increases and there is a rush of certain chemicals like adrenaline that makes the person sweat more than usual.